Raphael-D/GridSome_Netlify_MicroCMS/README.md

 ### Other question or IMO?
 > Here: <a href="mailto:support@codehack.dev">support@codehack.dev</a>
 Please tell me what you notice.
+GOODEV XD